 - Access to a web browser so you can visit www.iCloud.com to do the remote delete or access the ‘Find My’ app on another Apple device you own

-This can not be undone, so you must be sure that this is what you want to do.
+A remote wipe cannot be undone, so you must be sure that this is what you want to do.

 - Using a web browser go to www.iCloud.com